Icarus

 Technology partners

-Professorship for Information Transmission Systems, Faculty of Electrical Engineering and Computer Engineering at the Universität der Bundeswehr München
+Professorship for Information Transmission Systems, Faculty of Electrical Engineering and Computer Engineering an der Universität der Bundeswehr München

 Sponsors